metabase/metabase/docs/troubleshooting-guide/data-permissions.md

     SELECT 1
     FROM <your table>;
     ```
 2. Get the credentials that Metabase uses to connect to your database.
-Ask your database admin if you're not sure.
+If you're not sure what those credentials are, ask your database admin.
-3. Run the query from step 1 using a different application (such as your CLI or database IDE) and your Metabase's database credentials.
+3. Using a different application (like your CLI or database IDE), connect to your database using the same credentials your Metabase uses to connect to that database, and run the query from step 1.
 4. If you cannot access the table or schema in both step 1 and 3, ask your database admin to:
     - Grant permissions to the role that Metabase is using to connect, or
     - Provide a set of database credentials with the correct permissions.

 **Explanation**

 Your database has its own set of permissions that are configured for each person (or application) that logs in.
-The database permissions can block Metabase from connecting to certain schemas or tables, regardless of the permissions you've set up on the Metabase side.
+Database permissions apply at the level of your database connection, _before_ your data and collection permissions are applied in Metabase.
+This means that settings configured on the database side can prevent Metabase from connecting to certain schemas or tables, regardless of what you've set up on the Metabase side.

 ## Checking someone's access to a table or schema